browserengineering/book/book/intro.md

-This book explains how to build a simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.[^prog-enhance] As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
+This book explains how to build a simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.
+As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
 The browser stops being a mystery when it becomes code.

-[^prog-enhance]: You might relate this to the history of the web and the idea of [progressive enhancement][prog-enhance-def].

 [prog-enhance-def]:
 https://en.wikipedia.org/wiki/Progressive_enhancement

 The intention is for you to build your own browser as you work through the early chapters.
-Once it is up and running, there are endless opportunities to improve performance or add features.
+Once it is up and running, there are endless opportunities to improve performance or add features, some of which are suggested as exercises.
 Many of these exercises are features implemented in real browsers, and I encourage you to try them---adding features is one of the best parts of browser development!

 The book then moves on to details and advanced features that flesh out the architecture of a real browser’s rendering engine, based on my experiences with